 - Aggressive systemic forms of mastocytosis may be treated with interferon alfa, with or without corticosteroids, or cladribine.
 In some cases, more intensive treatments such as imatinib, or drug combinations, may be considered.

-- Bone marrow transplantation may be considered in some extreme cases but is currently experimental treatment.
+- Bone marrow transplantation may be considered in some extreme cases.
+Haematopoietic stem cell transplant is being explored.

-- For patients with mast cell sarcoma, surgical excision with consecutive radiation and/or high-dose chemotherapy.
+- For patients with mast cell sarcoma, surgical excision with consecutive radiation and/or high-dose chemotherapy has been used.
+More latterly, stem cell therapy has been used.

 A protocol for management in children is available.